What is a Merchant Account – Everything You Need to Know

 What is the Best Gateway Solution for Your Business

-If you are the owner of an online shop, you are going to have to integrate your MA solution with your shopping cart through a payment gateway.
-Many shopping carts have integration capabilities or plugins that will make this a lot easier to setup.
+If you are the owner of an online shop, you are going to have to integrate your merchant services solution with your shopping cart through a payment gateway.
+Many shopping carts have integration capabilities or plugins that will make this a lot easier to set up.
 Since every shopping cart and payment gateway integration is different, you will have to research this on both ends.

 Payment Gateway Features